eosrio/hyperion-docs/docs/index.md

 #### 2.8 Hyperion Plugins (optional)

 Hyperion includes a flexible plugin architecture to allow further customization.
-Plugins are managed by the `hpm` (hyperion plugin manager) command line tool.
+**Plugins are managed by the `hpm` (hyperion plugin manager) command line tool**.
+More information on using `hpm` to manage plugins will be provided in a dedicated section.

 <br>